siefca/attribute-filters/docs/USAGE.md

 end
 ```

-If you don't want to include portions of code that you'll never use, you can include some filters selectively.
-To do that include just a submodule containing certain filtering method:
+If you don't want to include portions of code that you'll never use in your model classes, you may
+want to include some filters selectively.
+To do that just include a submodule containing needed filtering method:

 ```ruby
 class User < ActiveRecord::Base